imatpot/synus/README.md

 # Getting started

 ## Using Synus

 [Add Synus to your server](https://discordapp.com/oauth2/authorize?client_id=561922821043781653&permissions=8&scope=bot) and run `synus help` to get started

+#### Disclaimer
+All commands, errors, etc. are being logged.
+These logs are cleared on a regular basis and only read for debugging purposes, or when something goes wrong.

 ## Developping with Synus